The employer’s trusted resource for onsite health, fitness, pharmacy and wellness centers

 18th Annual Congress on On-Site Employee Health Clinics

-NAWHC is a sponsor and exhibitor at the 18th Annual Congress on On-Site Employee Health Clinics in Scottsdale, AZ.
-At this program, you will learn what it takes to build and streamline facilities that meet innovative visions for healthcare and wellness.
-You will also learn the benefits associated with expanding current on-site health facilities.
-Furthermore, you will walk away with practical solutions to operate a cost-effective healthcare program while providing quality healthcare.
+NAWHC was a sponsor and exhibitor at the 18th Annual Congress on On-Site Employee Health Clinics in Scottsdale, AZ.
+At this program, learning what it takes to build and streamline facilities that meet innovative visions for healthcare and wellness was the focus.
+Learning about the benefits associated with expanding current on-site health facilities was also discussed.
+Furthermore, practical solutions to operate a cost-effective healthcare program while providing quality healthcare was discussed.

 Harley-Davidson Museum, Milwaukee, WI - - some sessions available via webinar

-Be sure to mark your calendar to join employers who sponsor onsite and near-site health, fitness, pharmacy and wellness centers as NAWHC hosts its 6th Annual Forum: Taking Control of Health Care Costs and Services.
-Topics to include telehealth services, integrating behavioral health services, pain management programs, vendor selection, pharmacy services and best practices in fitness programs and other practical solutions to increasing the value of your centers.
-More information coming soon.
-Register
+Topics included telehealth services, integrating behavioral health services, pain management programs, vendor selection, pharmacy services and best practices in fitness programs and other practical solutions to increasing the value of your centers.

 Members can get a recording, view the past NAWHC programs and obtain a summary of the 5th Annual Forum sessions on the Program Materials page of the NAWHC website, including:

 Measuring the Performance of Health & Wellness Centers